Moving From the UK to Liechtenstein

 Being a student in Liechtenstein

-To study in Liechtenstein for more than 90-days, you will need a student visa.
+If you’re planning to move to Liechtenstein for your studies, it’s essential to know that you’ll need a student visa if your stay exceeds 90 days.
 While tuition fees depend on the university and the program of study, a single academic year shouldn’t cost you more than £4,000.
 Moreover, university hostels are quite common and inexpensive.

-The University of Liechtenstein is a very international university and teaches programmes in Architecture, Business Administration, Entrepreneurship, IT and Business Process Management, Banking and Financial Management.
-A degree earned in Liechtenstein receives global recognition.
+The University of Liechtenstein is a very international university and has programmes in Architecture, Business Administration, Entrepreneurship, IT and Business Process Management, Banking and Financial Management.
+Degrees obtained from Liechtenstein are globally recognised, providing you with valuable credentials that can enhance your career prospects worldwide.
+In addition, moving to Liechtenstein to study could be a fantastic choice for both academic growth and cultural experience.

 Healthcare in Liechtenstein